Reezonate/EasyOffset/README.md

 Calculation error mostly depends on a `Tip wobble` (smaller is better) and `Angle` (higher is better).
 The more repeatable your swings are, the more precise result you'll get

-After the successful test, the calculated wrist rotation axis and straight swing reference plane will appear on your hand.
+After the successful test, you can use the calculated straight swing plane as a reference for the `Rotation` mode

 ![Benchmark mode preview](media/Benchmark.png)